The Washington Post: China Daily advertising supplements

-Employee relations

-In March 2022, reporter Paul Farhi was suspended for five days without pay after he tweeted about the publication's policy on bylines and datelines regarding Russian-based stories.
+In March 2020, China's Ministry of Foreign Affairs revoked the press credentials of American journalists working for the Post, The New York Times, and The Wall Street Journal, barring them from working as journalists in mainland China, Hong Kong, and Macau.
+Beijing described the expulsions as retaliation for U.S. restrictions on Chinese state media, which the Trump administration had designated as foreign missions the previous month.

 Felicia Sonmez

 In 2020, The Post suspended reporter Felicia Sonmez after she posted a series of tweets about the 2003 rape allegation against basketball star Kobe Bryant after Bryant's death.
 She was reinstated after over 200 Post journalists wrote an open letter criticizing the paper's decision.
 In July 2021, Sonmez sued The Post and several of its top editors, alleging workplace discrimination; the suit was dismissed in March 2022, with the court determining that Sonmez had failed to make plausible claims.

 In June 2022, Sonmez engaged in a Twitter feud with fellow Post staffers David Weigel, criticizing him over what he later described as "an offensive joke", and Jose A. Del Real, who accused Sonmez of "engaging in repeated and targeted public harassment of a colleague".
 Following the feud, the newspaper suspended Weigel for a month for violating the company's social media guidelines, and the newspaper's executive editor Sally Buzbee sent out a newsroom-wide memorandum directing employees to "Be constructive and collegial" in their interactions with colleagues.
 The newspaper fired Sonmez, writing in an emailed termination letter that she had engaged in "misconduct that includes insubordination, maligning your co-workers online and violating The Posts standards on workplace collegiality and inclusivity."
-The Post faced criticism from the Post Guild after refusing to go to arbitration over the dismissal, stating that the expiration of the Post's contract "does not relieve the Post from its contractual obligation to arbitrate grievances filed prior to expiration."
+The Post faced criticism from the Post Guild after refusing to go to arbitration over the dismissal, stating that the expiration of the Posts contract "does not relieve the Post from its contractual obligation to arbitrate grievances filed prior to expiration."